EESC-USP-Formula-SAE-Org/WCAN/README.md

 # WCAN – Wireless CAN Bridge for Formula Student

 ## Goal
 Create a **drop‑in, wire‑less extension of the car’s CAN bus** so that sensors mounted in hard‑to‑reach places can be read without changing the existing electrical architecture.
-Each sensor node transmits its data over **ESPNOW** (WiFi) to a single receiver node; the receiver injects the data on the wired CAN bus as if it had come from any other wired sensor.
+Each sensor node transmits its data over **ESPNOW** (WiFi) to *N* receiver nodes; the receiver injects the data on the wired CAN bus as if it had come from any other wired sensor.

 ## Requirements
 ### Hardware